alerpaschoal/CODARFE/CODARFE Notebook/README.md

 ### 2) Create the model

-You can create the model with all the default parameter by running:
+You can create the model with all the default parameters by running:
 ```python
 coda.CreateModel()
 ```